 the detailed specification of package usage

-the example call-dependent procedures
+the example call-dependent procedures;

-the association to other related H.248.x Recommendations such as [ITU-T H.248.71], [ITU-T H.248.79], [ITU-T H.248.85] and [b-ITU-T H.248.RTPTOPO]
+the association to other related H.248.x Recommendations such as [ITU-T H.248.71], [ITU-T H.248.79], [ITU-T H.248.85] and [b-ITU-T H.248.RTPTOPO];

-control of measurement methods (such as interval, cumulative and alert type of measurements)
+control of measurement methods (such as interval, cumulative and alert type of measurements);

-usage of H.248.47-based conditional reporting [ITU-T H.248.47]
+usage of H.248.47-based conditional reporting [ITU-T H.248.47]; and

+other aspects as well.

-The Recommendation also discusses the purpose of performance monitoring (and therefore possible motivation of a use case).
+This Recommendation also discusses the purpose of performance monitoring (and therefore possible motivation of a use case).
 For example:

 capture of Grade-of-Service (GoS) related data in order to evaluate network conditions